nevaehRen/nevaehRen.github.io/research/index.md

   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-microscope" %}Publication
-Through the integration of experiments and mathematical models, to understand the regulatory patterns of insulin and glucagon secretion in the pancreas and the principles governing blood glucose homeostasis.
+We have developed novel technologies such as microfluidic islet chips and imaging chemical probes/bio-sensors to investigate the regulation of islet Ca2+ activity patterns and hormone secretion by intra-islet paracrine interactions.
+These studies also involved the development of quantitative data analysis methods and mathematical modeling.

 {% include section.html %}